volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

 Add Samesite attribute with None.
 Means that the browser sends the cookie with both cross-site and same-site requests.

 ### Samesite Samesite Strict

 Add Samesite attribute with Strict.
 Means that the browser sends the cookie only for same-site requests.

+### Samesite Choice Ignore Samesite

+Ignore Samesite attribute.

+### Samesite Choice Samesite Lax

+Add Samesite attribute with Lax.
+Means that the cookie is not sent on cross-site requests.

+### Samesite Choice Samesite None

+Add Samesite attribute with None.
+Means that the browser sends the cookie with both cross-site and same-site requests.

+### Samesite Choice Samesite Strict

+Add Samesite attribute with Strict.
+Means that the browser sends the cookie only for same-site requests.